With You (Singaporean TV series)

 With You (我在你左右) is a Singaporean Chinese drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
-It stars Adrian Pang, Chen Hanwei, Rui En, Nat Ho and Chen Shucheng as the casts of the series.
+It stars Adrian Pang, Chen Hanwei, Rui En, Nat Ho and Chen Shucheng as the cast of the series.
 It made its debut on 12 May 2010 and ended on 8 June 2010, consisting of 20 episodes.
 The series was MediaCorp's most highly rated drama of 2010 and focused on the effects the supernatural had on a series of people.

 Plot

 Zhou Wen An is a DIY Owner and Handyman of his owned DIY Store, and a rough around the edges, yet easy-going man.
 He gets into a traffic accident with Zhang Yang, when the former accidentally knocked into the brakes of the latter's motorcycle whilst driving his pickup truck and did not manage to stop in time.
 During this time, the latter is on his way home to celebrate his father named Zhang Yong Sheng's birthday.
 Wen An, who has a keen sixth sense, feels something amiss and advises Zhang Yang to stop riding the motorcycle.
 The latter refuses to listen and rides off.
 As a result of brakes damaged earlier, Zhang Yang dies when his motorcycle gets into a subsequent car accident.

 After dying, Zhang Yang's soul is trapped at the accident site.
 Desperately trying to return home, Zhang Yang's attempts to seek help are futile as nobody can see or hear him.
 Just when he thinks all hopes are dashed, Wen An appears.
 Besides being able to see Zhang Yang, Wen An can also communicate with him.
 Zhang Yang begins to pester Wen An as he strongly believes that only Wen An can help him to return home.
 Not one to give in to threats, Wen An tries to shake Zhang Yang off, only to have Zhang Yang re-appearing next to him time and again.
 Seeing that Zhang Yang is a filial son, and feeling that he was indirectly responsible for Zhang Yang's death, Wen An decides to help the latter.

 Wen An starts hanging out at the traiditional coffee shop known as Sheng Ji (盛记), which is owned by Yong Sheng and the Zhang family.
 His over enthusiasm has the Zhang family thinking he is out of his mind.
 Despite the Zhangs' reserved attitude towards him, Wen An continues to help Zhang Yang and his family as promised.

 After returning home, Zhang Yang realizes that he is neither able to converse with his family nor help them with their problems.
 Witnessing his family grieve over his passing makes Zhang Yang decide to help them move on.